boringguy/ansible-solrcloud/README.md

 Systemd service                            | `/usr/lib/systemd/system/solr.service`

 ## Starting and Stopping ZooKeeper services
+* The ZooKeeper service can be started via: `systemctl start zookeeper`
+* The ZooKeeper service can be stopped via: `systemctl stop zookeeper`

+## Starting and Stopping Solr services
-* The ZooKeeper service can be started via: `systemctl start solr`
+* The Solr service can be started via: `systemctl start solr`
-* The ZooKeeper service can be stopped via: `systemctl stop solr`
+* The Solr service can be stopped via: `systemctl stop solr`

 ## Dependencies